 The college maintains, for each student, educational records that are open to inspection by that student in accordance with the Family Educational Rights and Privacy Act (FERPA), Section 438 of Public Laws 90–247, Title IV, amended 88 Stat.
 571–574, and with federal and state regulations.
 College policy permits the student to have specified information released to other people, but it otherwise restricts disclosure to include only college personnel who have a legitimate educational interest in the contents of the record, to officers of the U.S. Department of Education and their state counterparts who supervise enforcement and to authorized educational agencies who monitor institutional educational enterprise.
 Such recipients are bound not to disclose any personally identifiable information from the records to unauthorized third parties.

-Offices maintaining portions of each student’s educational record are Dean of Students, Financial Aid, Registrar, Comptroller, Counseling, Student Health Services, Physical Education, Information Technology, Public Affairs, Campus Police and (for records of non-current students) Archives.
+Offices maintaining portions of each student’s educational record are the Office of Student Affairs, Financial Aid, the Registrar, Controller, the Counseling Center, Student Health Service, Physical Education, Information Technology, Communications, Amherst College Police and (for records of non-current students) Archives.
 Information Technology and Archives do not release information of record directly but only through the office responsible for transmitting data to them.
 Students who have questions about information in any of these files should see the directors of the offices involved.

-A student may obtain copies of his or her record in any of the appropriate offices as listed above.
+A student may request access to view his or her record in any of the appropriate offices as listed above.
 Request forms for release of transcripts are available in the Registrar’s Office or on the Web.
 For the latter, visit www.amherst.edu/academiclife/registrar/faqs/transcripts and follow the instructions on that screen.
 Every request form must bear the student’s signature and class year.

 A student may, of course, add to his or her general file at any time, and students are encouraged to do so, because comprehensive information can assist the deans in their capacity as advisors and in preparing recommendations for students when required.

-Any student who believes that his or her right to privacy or access to personal records has been in some way infringed upon may seek to have the situation redressed through the Dean of Students' Office and through the grievance procedure, but also may seek redress through the office of the U.S. Department of Education designated to review such cases.
+Any student who believes that his or her right to privacy or access to personal records has been in some way infringed upon may seek to have the situation redressed through the Office of Student Affairs and through the grievance procedure, but also may seek redress through the office of the U.S. Department of Education designated to review such cases.
 The department has the authority to conduct a hearing where appropriate.
-Information on the act and these procedures is available in the Office of the Dean of Students and from FERPA, Department of Education, 400 Maryland Avenue, SW Washington, D.C., 20202.
+Information on the act and these procedures is available in the Office Student Affairs and from FERPA, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202.

 A record is kept of material requested or disclosed from the file other than that requested by the student or authorized college personnel.
 As in the past, officers, faculty and staff of the college shall have access to those portions of a student’s record that are necessary for them to perform their advisory, administrative or instructional functions.
 (This does not include access to medical or counseling records.)
 Information for other individuals or organizations will not be released without the express written permission of the student, except as allowed by FERPA.
 Although the act does provide that parents of dependent students may be permitted to inspect student files, Amherst College does not normally report academic information and grades to parents, and students have online access to copies of such material to forward.